-Submit your nomination(s) to Jessica Trippler, WPRA Account Manager, at email@example.com.
-Once a nomination is submitted, Jessica will request any additional information needed.
-For the Partnership Award, Honorary Fellowship Award and the Elected Official Award you should submit information pertaining to why the individual/organization/etc. should be considered for the award.
+Submit your nomination(s) to email@example.com.
+Once a nomination is submitted, a request will be made for additional information needed.
+For the Partnership Award, Fellowship Award and the Elected Official Award, please submit information pertaining to why the individual/organization/etc. should be considered for the award.

 *Please note: Section awards below have their own deadlines.

 ** Please note: For the Elected Official Award, Partnership Award and Fellowship Award, the person submitting the nomination must turn in support material on their nominee.

 This is the highest professional award given by WPRA to an active Association member.
 The nominee MUST hold current professional certification by the National Recreation and Park Association as a Certified Park and Recreation Professional (CPRP).
 Nominees are judged on specific accomplishments and service performed for the Wisconsin Park and Recreation Association and the leisure services profession.
 Recipients of the Professional Award of Merit are not eligible for the George Wilson Service Award.

 Guidelines in choosing The Professional Award of Merit: